 In my last post, I offered 6 reasons why gender role reversal—in which the wife makes the money while the husband stays home—typically doesn’t work.
-As I was working on the article, I received an email from a woman who asked this question:
+As I was writing the article, I received an email from a woman who asked this question:

 Kate’s business was so successful, in fact, the two had talked about Joe quitting his job to come work with Kate—which I’ve no doubt Joe viewed as working for Kate.
 As time went on, Joe began feeling smaller and smaller in relation to Kate, whose take-charge attitude was becoming more and more evident by the day.
 Despite his reservations to marry, Kate pressured him to do so; and he caved.